 Pterygium and pinguecula are a degeneration of the conjunctiva, the transparent membrane that covers the surface of the eye.
-They typically appear in areas exposed to the area between the upper and lower eyelids and is most common on the nasal side.
+They typically appear in areas exposed to the area between the upper and lower eyelids and are most common on the nasal side.

-A pinguecula manifests itself a small white or yellowish bump just beside the cornea, which may be flat and triangular or more raised and round.
+A pinguecula manifests itself as a small white or yellowish bump just beside the cornea, which may be flat and triangular or more raised and round.
 However, if this bump or abnormal growth extends beyond and invades the cornea, it is called a pterygium.

 A generally triangular-shaped tissue can be observed.
 It grows on the edge of the cornea with the apex towards the centre.
 The corneal invasion may be larger or smaller depending on the progression.
 In some regions of Spain, it is called a "palmera" (palm tree).

 The main causes of this type of degeneration are UV rays from the sun and the wind.
 For this reason, this pathology is more common among inhabitants of tropical countries.
 People who work in the open air like fishermen and farmers are at greater risk of pinguecula and ptyergium.

 Age plays an important role in the development of pterygium.
 The younger the patient, the higher the risk of the pinguecula invading the cornea and becoming a pterygium and the higher the risk the pterygium has of growing.
 If the tissue of the pinguecula or pterygium is fleshy and thick, there is a higher chance of it growing than if the tissue if flat and membranous.